lcweden/loudness-worklet/README.md

         const context = new AudioContext();

         // Load the loudness worklet processor
-        await context.audioWorklet.addModule(script);
+        await context.audioWorklet.addModule(module);

         // Create the audio node from the stream const source = new MediaStreamAudioSourceNode(context, { mediaStream });
         // Create the loudness worklet node
         const worklet = new AudioWorkletNode(context, "loudness-processor", {
           processorOptions: {
-            interval: 0.1,
+            interval: 0.1, // every 0.1s a message will be sent
-            capacity: 600 // it means 1 minute of history can be stored }
+            capacity: 600, // 1 minute of history can be stored },
         });

         worklet.port.onmessage = (event) => {